carpentries-incubator/high-dimensional-stats-r/episodes/09-k-means.md

 > {: .solution}
 {: .challenge}

-# K-means
+# K-means clustering

-K-means is an iterative algorithm a bit like the EM algorithm we covered in the previous lesson.
-However, in K-means we're not concerned with fitting distributions to the data.
-We are only interested in distances.
+**K-means clustering** is a clustering method which groups data points into a user-defined number of distinct non-overlapping clusters.
+In K-means clustering we're not concerned with fitting distributions to the data.
+Instead we are only interested in minimising the *within-cluster variation*.
+This is the amount which data points within a cluster differ from each other.
+In K-means clustering, distance between data points within a cluster is used as a measure of within-cluster variation.
+Using a specified clustering algorithm like K-means clustering increases our confidence that our data can be partitioned into groups.

-In K-means, we pick $k$ initial points as centres or "centroids" of our clusters.
+To carry out K-means clustering, we first pick $k$ initial points as centres or "centroids" of our clusters.
 There are a few ways to choose these initial "centroids", but for simplicity let's imagine we just pick three random co-ordinates.
 We then follow these two steps until convergence:

-1. Assign each point to the cluster with the closest centroid.
+1. Assign each data point to the cluster with the closest centroid
-2. Update centroid positions as the average of the points in that cluster.
+2. Update centroid positions as the average of the points in that cluster

 We can see this process in action in this animation:

 <img src="../fig/kmeans.gif" title="Alt" alt="Alt" style="display: block; margin: auto;" />
+While K-means has some advantages over other clustering methods (easy to implement and to understand), it does have some disadvantages, namely difficulties in identifying initial clusters which observations belong to and the need for the user to specifiy the number of clusters that the data should be partitioned into.

 > ## Initialisation
 >
-> We saw in the previous episode that choosing random initialisations
-> can be very problematic for EM algorithms like K-means.
+> The algorithm used in K-means clustering finds a *local* rather than a *global* optimum,
+> so that results of clustering are dependent on the initial cluster that each observation
+> is randomly assigned to.
+This initial configuration can have a significant effect on the
+> final configuration of the clusters, so dealing with this limitation is an important part
-> Some initialisation strategies are:
+> of K-means clustering.
+Some strategies to deal with this problem are:
->
  > - Choose $K$ points at random from the data as the cluster centroids.
  > - Randomly split the data into $K$ groups, and then average these groups.
-> - kmeans++.
+ > - Use the K-means++ algorithm to choose initial values.
->
 > These each have advantages and disadvantages.
-In general, it's good to
+In general, it's good to be aware of this
-> be aware that the and you should either choose a good initialisation method,
+> limitation of K-means clustering and that this limitation can be addressed by choosing a
-> initialise clusters manually, or run the algorithm from multiple different
+> good initialisation method, initialising clusters manually, or running the algorithm from
-> starting points.
+> multiple different starting points.
 >
 {: .callout}

+Let's carry out K-means clustering in `R` using some real high-dimensional data.
+We're going to work with single-cell RNAseq data in these clustering exercises, which is often *very* high-dimensional.
+Commonly, experiments profile the expression level of 10,000+ genes in thousands of cells.
+Even after filtering the data to remove low quality observations, the dataset we're using in this episode contains measurements for over 9,000 genes in over 3,000 cells.

+One way to get a handle on a dataset of this size is to use something we covered earlier in the course - dimensionality reduction.
+Dimensionality reduction allows us to visualise this incredibly complex data in a small number of dimensions.
+In this case, we'll be using principal component analysis (PCA) to compress the data by identifying the major axes of variation in the data, before running our clustering algorithms on this lower-dimensional data.

+The `scater` package has some easy-to-use tools to calculate a PCA for `SummarizedExperiment` objects.

-We'll again load the scRNAseq data and calculate the first principal components.
+Let's load the `scRNAseq` data and calculate a principal component analysis.

 ~~~